Ohio

 The Loveland Frogman stands as one of Ohio’s most famous cryptids.
 It was first reported in 1955 near the Little Miami River.
 Witnesses described a humanoid figure with the head of a frog and leathery skin.
 In 1972, two police officers claimed to encounter the creature along a roadside.
 One of the officers described it as upright on two legs and carrying what looked like a wand or rod.

 Later sightings blended into local storytelling.
 The legend grew into a uniquely Ohioan piece of folklore.
-Today, the Frogman endures as both a campfire tale and a symbol of the state’s rich tradition of cryptid encounters.

 The Ohio Grassman